ArdanaCLM/ardana-dev-tools/README.md

 #### ardana-vagrant

-This is a simple wrapper script that leverages the .astack-env file to setup the environment appropriately and then runs the vagrant command against the cloud, e.g.
+This is a simple wrapper script that leverages the .astack_env file to setup the environment appropriately and then runs the vagrant command against the cloud, e.g.